rdkit/AutomatedSeriesClassification/README.md

 ### Data Preparation

-- run dataprep.py will download chembl27.sdf.gz and make substructurefingerprint libray.
+1. The following script will download chembl27.sdf.gz and make substructurefingerprint library.
+   If you want to use an alternate version of chembl, specify the `--chebml-version` flag.
+You can run `python -m automated_series_classification.dataprep --help` in your shell to see all options.

 ```
-$ python dataprep.py # it'll take ~30 or more minutes on my PC
+$ python -m automated_series_classification.dataprep  # it'll take ~30 or more minutes on my PC
 ```

-- Then launch jupyter notebook, the notebook use same dataset as original articles.
+2. Then launch jupyter notebook, the notebook use same dataset as original articles.
 But you'll get different results compared to the article.
 This is because I used more newer version of ChEMBL for this code.
 If you would like to use same dataset to original article it is easy, just changing download link of chembl

 ## Acknoledgements